Vieshoth/vieshoth.github.io/_posts/Linux/2016-11-25-partition.markdown

 title: PARTITIONING MEMORY
 ---

-### What do you mean by partition
+### Introduction

-Partitions are logical or virtual memory areas.
-So partitioning is a process of dividing the memory logically.
+Partitioning is a process of dividing the memory logically.

-### Which memory devices can be partitioned?

 All the non volatile memories can be partitioned.

-### How to partition in linux?

-In linux there is a handy command called fdisk. fdisk and sfdisk(does the same work as fdisk but in a different manner)
+In linux, there is a handy command called fdisk. fdisk and sfdisk(does the same work as fdisk but in a different manner)

 “fdisk -h” command gives you an idea about what it does and how it should be used.
 ![atl text](https://raw.githubusercontent.com/Vieshoth/vieshoth.github.io/master/images/part/fdisk_command.png)

-First we will select the device which we going to partition.
-The device which I am going to partition here is emmc.
+### Knowing about sectors and bytes

+Here for this example, let us take emmc as our device to partiton.
-It has its device nod as “/dev/mmcblk0”
+It has its device nod as “/dev/mmcblk0” in linux.

-Give this node as an input argument to fdisk command and press enter you will get an output similar to the output in the below shown image.Screenshot from 2016-08-03 11:01:01
+Give this node as an input argument to fdisk command. you will get an output similar to the output in the below shown image.
 ![atl text](https://raw.githubusercontent.com/Vieshoth/vieshoth.github.io/master/images/part/fdiskmmcblk.png)

-inside the fdisk command prompt press m and enter.
-It will give you the available options.
+Inside the fdisk command prompt press m and enter.
+It will give the available options.
 ![atl text](https://raw.githubusercontent.com/Vieshoth/vieshoth.github.io/master/images/part/fdiskm.png)

 To get the device details and the partition table type p and enter.
 ![atl text](https://raw.githubusercontent.com/Vieshoth/vieshoth.github.io/master/images/part/partitiontype.png)

 You will get an output similar to this.
-This output shows that the eMMC device I am partitioning has how many bytes and sectors.
+This output shows the number of bytes and sectors this eMMC device has.
 Since this emmc device is not partitioned yet it doesn’t show any partitions.

-It shows the emmc has 7818182656 bytes that is 7.3 GB. number of sectors are 15269888.
+It shows this emmc has 7818182656 bytes (that is 7.3 GB) and 15269888 number of sectors.
-So what is sector.
-sector is known as the smallest part of the memory.
+Sector is known as the smallest part of the memory.

-From the same above image it shows the size of the sector as 512 bytes. so if you divide the total bytes with 512 you will get number of sector.
+From the same above image it shows the size of the sector as 512 bytes.
+So if you divide the total bytes with 512 you will get number of sectors.

-normally partition is done in terms of sectors.
+Partition is done in terms of sectors.

-Say we wanna create three partitions.
+### Creating partition

+We are going to create three partitions in this emmc.

 First partition with 100MB and fat file system
 Second partitin with 3GB and ext3 file system